Competency and Capacity Designations

 A patient has the right to refuse medical treatment.
 The only exception would be if the patient is not legally competent, meaning that the patient does not have the mental capacity to make decisions regarding his or her wellbeing.
 Competence refers to a person's mental soundness that is necessary to make certain decisions or carry out specific acts.
 All adults are considered to be competent unless otherwise designated by the court due to mental illness or a medical condition that is considered significant enough to interfere with the patient's ability to make sound decisions.
 Legal competence and mental capacity are issues that must be addressed on a case-by-case basis.
 They are not "black and white" and will vary depending on the unique situation.
 Incompetence can only be established by the court.

 Advance directives such as a health care proxy, living will or power of attorney may be completed in order to address capacity and competency designations.
-A lawyer at our offices can help you with these and can address any other issues that you may be concerned with.
+An elder law attorney at our offices can help you with these and can address any other issues that you may be concerned with.

 Contact the legal team at Melnik Law Group, PLLC today.